DHTMLX/gantt-docs/data/desktop/css_overview.md

 {{editor 		https://snippet.dhtmlx.com/5/ed520b1a9			Styling selected bar}}

-If you want to highlight custom areas inside the task bar, you'll need to inject additional elements into the bar using the `gantt.templates.task_text` template:
+If you want to highlight custom areas inside the task bar, you need to inject additional elements into the bar using the [gantt.templates.task_text](api/gantt_task_text_template.md) template:

 ~~~js
 gantt.templates.task_text = function(start, end, task){